STAMP ISSUES RELATED TO ICAO (1984-1985)

 Strips of 3 stamps imperforate.

-Upper-right block of 4 stamps imperforate.
+Upper-right blocks of 4 stamps imperforate.

 Official First Day Cover.
 The illustration, designed by Viera Larsson, commemorates the first operational day (8 October 1984) of Sir Seretse Khama International Airport, Gaborone, Botswana.
 Seretse Khama was the first president of Botswana (1966–1980), after the former Bechuanaland protectorate gained independence from Great Britain in 1966; his name means the clay that binds together.